BerkenA/final-exam-third-semester-html-css-js/README.md

  Live Demo: https://theauctioneer.netlify.app/index.html

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the license file for details.

 ### Contact
 For any questions, feel free to contact me at berken_93@hotmail.com.